AcademySoftwareFoundation/OpenRV/docs/build_system/build_errors.md

 The newer Ubuntu, Centos & Rocky system usually won't have `python` out of the box, they have a `python3` interpreter.

 One solution is to instyall `pipenv` and start a local virtual environment.
-That will give you a `p[ython` command.
+That will give you a `python` command.

 ### (Linux)  pyconfig.h: No such file or directory